Jesus the Bridegroom, Astonishing New Perspective

 And he went a little further and fell on his face, and prayed, saying, O my Father, if it be possible, let this cup pass from me: nevertheless not as I will, but as thou wilt (Mathew 26:39)

 Jesus drank the bitter cup, drained it to the bottom, and tasted the bitter dregs.
-The bitter cup represents God’s wrath.
+The bitter cup symbolizes God’s wrath.

 The Bride and Bridegroom Consummate the Marriage